 For many drivers, 25 years is just the beginning.
 In 2016, Thomas Camp reached 54 years of accident-free driving with UPS.
 Another 514 members have gone 35 years or more without an incident.
 As a whole, the Circle of Honor drivers have logged enough safe miles to drive to the moon and back 29,000 times.

 How do UPSers get to be so safe?
 A whole lot of training.
-In 2015, we invested approximately US$844.9 million on training.
-Female employees received an average of 29.0 hours of training and male employees received 30.1 hours.
+In 2016, we invested more than $834.5 million on training.
 Many of these industry-leading courses are taught by certified management trainers on an annual and periodic basis.

 For example, UPS tractor-trailer drivers receive 80 hours of computer-based and on-road training before operating equipment.
 UPS pilots receive robust training upon hire, as well as recurrent training every year.
 And our package car drivers receive hours of classroom and on-road training to ensure they master UPS’s safe driving methods in theory and in practice.

 As the needs of our drivers change, so do the ways we address them.
 When we realized that new cohorts of drivers tend to learn differently than earlier generations, we responded with an updated training approach based on the way young people learn in a world of video games and smart phones.

 During 2016, we focused a significant amount of our training on providing employees with skills that empower and enable optimal performance.
 Enhancements during the year included expansion of UPS Integrad® training centers to West Boylston, Massachusetts, and Cologne, Germany — our first UPS Integrad® site outside the United States.